krkruk/mqtt-robot-framework/ground-control-web-app/README.md

 2.  **Run the Docker container:**
     ```bash
-    docker run -d --name ground-control-app --net host ground-control-web-app
+    docker run -d --rm --name ground-control-app -p80:8080 ground-control-web-app
     ```

-    The application will be accessible via your host machine's network, typically at `http://localhost:8080`.
+    The application will be accessible via your host machine's network, typically at `http://localhost` (default port: 80).

 ## Usage